TestFlight: History

 In 2011, Burstly raised $7.3 million from Upfront Ventures, Rincon Venture Partners, Softbank Capital and others.
 Apple Inc. acquired Burstly in February 2014, and terminated support for Android as of March 2014.
 Apple also shut down FlightPath (a mobile analytics solution and a replacement to TestFlight Live) and SkyRocket (a mobile application monetization platform) the same month.

+On 17 December 2023, several terabytes of pre-release iOS apps were discovered on the Wayback Machine, having been mirrored from 2012 to 2015 when TestFlight's servers had mistakenly made them publicly accessible.
+It was dubbed the "Teraleak" or "Terascrape", similar to Nintendo's Gigaleak from 3 years prior.

+This content was later removed from the Internet Archive on January 4, 2024.